Zdash-Developers/Z-dash-Lite/README.md

 ## Examples

-Check out some example programs in the [examples](examples) directory.
+Check out some example programs in the [docs/Examples](docs/Examples) directory.

 ## License